 Profile: Manmohan Singh

-He was first appointed in 2004 after the president of his Congress party, Sonia Gandhi, turned down the post, apparently to protect the party from damaging attacks over her Italian origin.
+He was first appointed in 2004 after Congress president Sonia Gandhi turned down the post, apparently to protect the party from damaging attacks over her Italian origin.

 Then when Mr Singh guided Congress to a second, decisive election victory in 2009, he vowed that the party would "rise to the occasion".

-LK Advani, a senior BJP leader, has called Mr Singh India's "weakest prime minister".
+LK Advani, a senior BJP leader, called Mr Singh India's "weakest prime minister".

-A man of few words, his calm demeanour had until recently won him many admirers.
+A man of few words, his calm demeanour, however, won him many admirers.

-Responding to questions on one scandal, over coal, he defended his silence on the issue by saying it was "better than thousands of answers".
+Responding to questions on a coal scandal involving the illegal allocation of licences worth billions of dollars, he defended his silence on the issue by saying it was "better than thousands of answers".

-Critics say there has never been any doubt that Sonia Gandhi is the real power centre in India and that Mr Singh has never been fully in charge.
+Critics say there was never any doubt that Sonia Gandhi was the real power centre while he was prime minister he was never fully in charge.

 The biggest triumph during his first five-year term was to bring India out of nuclear isolation by signing a landmark deal giving India access to American nuclear technology.